 Looking back, most of the issues could have been avoided, but when you are facing the awkwardness of remarriage and blending for the first time, you really have no idea what the heck you are doing.
 At least I didn’t.
 I entered the whole situation with rose-colored glasses thinking we would all get along and all that kumbaya stuff.
 That was a big fat no.

-I had to not only deal with my husband’s struggle with communicating with his ex but also with his difficulty communicating with me regarding issues from her side.
+I had to not only deal with my husband’s struggle with communicating with his co-parent but also with his difficulty communicating with me regarding issues from her side.
 He was trying to protect me, but in reality, it just drew a moat of lava around us.
 Throw in a custody change request and that was the cherry on top of a difficult situation.
 It was so uncomfortable that he would just drop the girls off at the curb and watch them walk to the door, or just pull up in a parking lot and let them change cars.
 Absolutely no parental interaction between the two.
 Talk about awkward for both the adults and the kids!

 This continued for 3 1/2 years until finally, Jenny and I started to communicate on our own.
 Then all the revelations started coming forward.
 It’s not that I didn’t want to be a part of the girl’s lives and activities, it’s just that my husband was “protecting” me from what he thought would be uncomfortable situations.
 In turn, it made me look like I didn’t care when in reality I just was unaware.